niklasreich/parallel_batch_greedy/README.md

 ## License

-This code is build upon [pyMOR](https://pymor.org/) and therefore includes a full pyMOR distribution.
+This code is built upon [pyMOR](https://pymor.org/) and therefore includes a full pyMOR distribution.

-The authors of this repository created/adapted the follwoing files:
+The authors of this repository created/adapted the followoing files:

 * src/batchgreedydemos/thermalblock.py
 * src/pymor/algorithms/batchgreedy.py